Perth solar panel installation: what size system do you need?

 A practical guide to sizing your solar system in Perth.
 Calculate the right system size based on your household's electricity usage, roof space, and budget.

-The short answer: divide your daily kWh usage by 4.5 (Perth's average production per kW), and round up to the nearest standard size.
+The short answer: divide your daily kWh usage by 4.25 (Perth's net yield per kW — 5 peak sun hours × 85% system efficiency), and round up to the nearest standard size.
 A household using 20 kWh/day needs about 5 kW.
 Using 25 kWh?
 Go 6.6 kW.
-But "standard" sizing misses important factors — future EVs, pool pumps, batteries, and how your roof faces all change the calculation.
+But "standard" sizing misses a few things that matter — future EVs, pool pumps, batteries, and how your roof faces all change the calculation.

 As a rough rule of thumb for Perth:

-Perth's excellent solar conditions mean systems generate approximately 4.4 kWh per kW of panels per day (annual average).
+Perth's strong solar conditions mean systems generate roughly 4.25 kWh per kW of panels per day (annual average) — 5 peak sun hours × 85% system efficiency for inverter losses, wiring, and soiling.

 Check your Synergy bill for your daily average consumption.
 It's usually printed on the front page.